 Arts Infrastructure Grants

-4 grants are presented to individual professional artists / arts professionals, ad hoc groups, collectives, organizations and businesses dedicated to developing the arts in the following areas:
+4 grants are presented to individual professional artists/arts professionals, ad hoc groups, collectives, organizations and businesses dedicated to developing creative projects in the arts in the following areas:

 Value: $3,000 each